zanottipaolo/SCG-Project/README.md

-# SCG-Project :moneybag:
+# SCG-Project :bar_chart:
-Work in progress :warning:

-Script Python to analyze variances data
+Script Python to analyze variances data, with GUI!

 ## Dependencies
 ## How to use it